Azerbaijan and ADB

 In the Spotlight

-ADB and the Government of Azerbaijan have agreed to a country partnership strategy for 2014–2018 to help diversify the economy and foster new economic opportunities, promote inclusive growth, and reduce urban-rural disparities.
+The ADB country partnership strategy, 2014–2018 for Azerbaijan aims to diversify the economy, foster new economic opportunities, promote inclusive growth, and reduce disparities between urban and rural areas.